 DO DO NOT

 RECEIVE LISTEN to what is being said.
 Never ask leading questions

-Stay calm "Do you think this was deliberate?"
+1 Stay calm "Do you think this was deliberate?"

 Keep the questions open: Never ask for a written statement (if

 this is referred to PSNI/Social

 "can you tell me what happened?"
 Services this may jeopardise their

 process)

-"is there anything else you need to tell • DO NOT PROMISE
+"is there anything else you need to tell DO NOT PROMISE

-m e?"
+me?"
 CONFIDENTIALLY

 "I may need to discuss this

-• If a pupil has come to you - you should be withwho will know what to
+If a pupil has come to you - you should be withwho will know what to

 the one to listen - there is no need for another do"

-member of staff to be present, but best to talk in a carefully chosen venue Don't take notes while the pupil is
+member of staff to be present, but best to talk Don't take notes while the pupil is

-talking - give them your full attention.
+in a carefully chosen venue talking - give them your full attention.

 REASSURE Reassure of our support Don't reassure that it will be alright

-• Let them know that talking is the right thing to - because it may not be in the short
+• Let them know that talking is the right thing to because it may not be in the short

 do, term!

 "you have done the right thing telling

 me this"

 Maintain the support after the pupil has

 spoken to you

+aponen te yeu

-"we are always here if you need to talk"
++ "we are always here if you need to talk"

 RESPOND Know what to do next

 "I will need to share this withthey are a designated teacher and know

-what we need to do next." do next."
+what we need to do next."

-You must act promptly - deal with this NOW
+↓ You must act promptly - deal with this NOW.

-RECORD Make a note of what happened after the pupil has spoken to you
+RECORD

 - Use the pupils words

-Do not give opinions
+- Do not give opinions

 - Keep it factual

-Ļ • Ideally, use the Safeguarding Form, but the priority is to act on the information
+Ţ • Ideally, use the Safeguarding Form, but the priority is to act on the information

-REPORT Contact a Designated Teacher as soon as possible
+PEDODI Contact a Designated Teacher as soon as possible

+REPORT Solitate a Designated Teather as Soun as possible
-IF FOR WHATEVER REASON URGENT CONTACT IS NECESSARY AND A DESIGNATED TEACHER

-CANNOT BE CONTACTED, EMERGENCY NUI MBERS ARE GIVEN IN APPENDIX 2
+IF FOR WHATEVER REASON URGENT CONTACT IS NECESSARY AND A DESIGNATED TEACHER CANNOT BE CONTACTED, EMERGENCY NUMBERS ARE GIVEN IN APPENDIX 2